-LILA – Landezine International Landscape Award 2018 winners and jury members will explore ‘attitudes’ in landscape architecture.
-Speakers are internationally renowned and distinguished landscape architects from USA, Sweden, France, Netherlands, Switzerland, Russia, Kenya and Germany.
+LILA – Landezine International Landscape Award 2018 winners and jury members were exploring ‘attitudes’ in landscape architecture.
+Speakers were internationally renowned and distinguished landscape architects from USA, Sweden, France, Netherlands, Switzerland, Russia, Kenya and Germany.

 10:50 Jan Christian Vestre (Vestre)